About the Office of Research & Development

 The Office of Research and Development consists of four research services that together form a cohesive whole to explore all phases of Veterans' health care needs.
 Each service oversees a number of research centers of excellence.

-Each of these four services is headed by a director who is supervised by the Chief Research and Development Officer (CRADO), who in turn reports to the Deputy Under Secretary for Health for Policy and Services.
+Each of these four services is headed by a director who is supervised by the Chief Research and Development Officer (CRADO), who in turn reports to the Deputy Under Secretary for the Discovery, Education and Affiliate Networks (10X).
 An organizational chart is provided below.